 Shopping is always an adventure at the Gallup 9th Street Flea Market!
 With more than 500 vendors to choose from, the flea market provides an authentic example of Gallup’s food and culture.

-Enjoy Navajo, Zuni, and Acoma pueblo’s traditional foods, such as bread baked in wood-fired horno ovens, roast mutton and fry bread, and many other delicious specialties native to the surrounding cultures.
+Enjoy Navajo, Zuni, Acoma pueblo, and Mexican traditional foods and beverages, such as bread baked in wood-fired horno ovens, roast mutton and fry bread, and many other delicious specialties native to the surrounding cultures.

 The flea market also offers a unique selection of authentic Native American made silver and turquoise jewelry, necklaces, beadwork, pottery, fetishes, kachinas, and wood and stone carvings that have been crafted by artisans with generations of experience.